AET-DevOps25/team-devoops/docs/devlog/devlog_01.md

 ## 📋 - Problem Statement

-We next worked on the problem statement, with @James creating a basic skeleton that was later expanded upon by @Ananstasiia and @Enrico.
+We next worked on the problem statement, with @James creating a first draft that was later expanded upon by @Ananstasiia and @Enrico.

+---

+## ⚗️ - Filtering (#todo)

+A potential topic for future discussion is the idea of including an option for users to filter their matches based on diferent characteristics.
+This would enable users to have greater influence in the students they are matched with, but may also introduce potential problems and pathways for abuse.

+We will continue this conversation in a future meeting.

 ---